premchander-revature/interviewquestions/DDL.md

 <blockquote>

 - You can specify the table_name for your new table, as well need to use a `SELECT` query.
-- If you need to copied all the records from the existing table mentioning `SELECT * FROM` to new table.
+- If you need to copy all the records from the existing table, mention `SELECT * FROM` to new table.
-- It also refered as `CTAS`(`CREATE TABLE AS SELECT`)
+- It is also referred as `CTAS`(`CREATE TABLE AS SELECT`)

 </blockquote>